Dickinson-COMP-491-492/website/docs/assignments/Readings/RD13-EthicsIntro.md

 5. The Milgram experiment demonstrated that a perception of authority strongly influenced individuals' behavior when asked to perform acts that they would normally deem immoral.
    - How might a similar situation arise in the career that you envision for yourself?
    - What factors other than authority might lead you to compromise your morals in a professional setting?
+   - How might you mitigate those ethical risks?

 ---